 29 “‘No,’ he answered, ‘because while you are pulling the weeds, you may uproot the wheat with them.
 30 Let both grow together until the harvest.
 At that time I will tell the harvesters: First collect the weeds and tie them in bundles to be burned; then gather the wheat and bring it into my barn.’

 The Kingdom of God is something which operates alongside that which is not of the Kingdom.
 Jesus compares the Kingdom to yeast being worked through the dough (Mt.
 13:33).
 At what point do we decide to call a nation entirely penetrated by the gospel in such a way that we can call it collectively “Christian”?
 In other words, is Christendom a valid expression of the christian faith; can we see the gospel permeating the structures of society and culture in such a way that it is distinctively different from everything else?
 Post-Constantinian Europe saw many attempts to create Christian nations and Empires, which looked remarkably similar to all other nations and Empires.
-What I understand to be the message of the Kingdom of God is that it bring renewal of life and reconciliation to mankind from God.
+What I understand to be the message of the Kingdom of God is that it bring renewal of all of life and reconciliation to mankind from God.
 Jesus is more subversive than to just upend a political system and purge the old ways and put in a new whitewashed system on top (see Jesus’ perspecitve on Pharisaic application of Torah in Matthew 23:13-39).
-Church attendance is a positive thing, but God is more interested in hearts and minds than in political agendas, and a society of people keeping to a mold of traditional values.
+Church attendance is a positive thing, but God is more interested in mercy, justice, transformation.
 I would suggest that the Kingdom is no more or less present now than in ages past.
-The Kingdom belongs not to a geo-political entity with the right laws but to the poor in spirit and those persecuted for righteousness.

 Of course all of this has little to do with the actual content of the book (that will have to wait for another post), just a question sparked by the opening pages in which Noll begins “with the assumption that there once was a Christian Canada which is now gone”.
 Noll does not really dive into the question of the possibility of christian nationhood, but stays within the framework of social and political changes in Canada away from traditionally held christian values towards an open, secular, welfare state.